rendall/icebreakers/QUESTIONS.md

   * Tell us about a stranger you still remember.
 What made them memorable?
   * What age do you wish you could be permanently?
   * What animal best represents you today, and why?
-  * What are some strategies that you’ve found to be helpful in your recent work?
+  * What are some strategies that you've found to be helpful in your recent work?
   * What are you doing when you feel most alive?
   * What are you excited about this week?
 What worries you?
   * What are you grateful for today?